-Walgreens brand Multi-Symptom Cold Liquid relieves cough and nasal congestion and helps loosenphlegm for children ages 4 to 12.
+Walgreens brand Children's Multi-Symptom Cold Liquid relieves cough and nasal congestion and helps loosen phlegm.

-Dimetapp Children's Cold & Cough Liquid helps provide nasal symptom relief of stuffy and running nose, sneezing and temporarily relieves cough.
-It is used for throat and bronchial irritation.
+Dimetapp Children's Cold & Cough Liquid relieves stuffy and runny nose, sneezing, and cough.

-Little Noses Decongestant Nose Drops relieves nasal congestion for common cold, hay fever and temporarily restores freer breathing.
+Little Remedies Saline Spray/Drops relieves nasal congestion and temporarily restores freer breathing.

 Walgreens brand Children's Ibuprofen relieves minor aches and pains and reduces fever.

 Children's Tylenol relieves minor aches and pains and reduces fever.

 1. National Institutes of Health. https://newsinhealth.nih.gov/2014/10/cold-flu-or-allergy Accessed October 4, 2017

 2. Centers for Disease Control and Prevention. https://www.cdc.gov/features/rhinoviruses/index.html Accessed November 2, 2017

 3. Centers for Disease Control and Prevention. https://www.cdc.gov/flu/consumer/symptoms.htm Accessed November 2, 2017